aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/styleflag/_index.md

 ### getFontStrike() {#getFontStrike--}

+<b>@deprecated.</b> Please use the 'fontStrike' property instead.
 Font strikeout setting will be applied.

 ```javascript
 getFontStrike() : boolean;